 Whiskey making has long been an Irish tradition, with monks known to have been distilling it as far back as the 11th Century.
 In fact, Ireland is believed to be the birthplace of whisk(e)y itself, the name coming from the Irish word ‘uisce’, meaning water.
 The spirit was often referred to as ‘uisce-breatha’, or ‘water of life’ (the Scottish equivalent is uisge-beatha).
 So now you know.

-The world’s oldest licenced whiskey distillery, Old Bushmills Distillery sits by Saint Columb’s Rill, a tributary of the River Bush.
+The world’s oldest licensed whiskey distillery, Old Bushmills Distillery sits by Saint Columb’s Rill, a tributary of the River Bush.
 The river is lined with a number of mills, and it is from this that the village takes its name.
 Today, much of the population work at the distillery, as the experience and knowledge of the craft has been passed down from generation to generation.
 As they say, “without the village there would be no whiskey, and without the whiskey there would be no village”.

 The story of whiskey production in Bushmills goes back, officially at least, to 1608 when King James I granted the first licence to distil in the area of the River Bush to Thomas Phillips.
-But rumour has it, Thomas wasn’t the first to make whiskey there - it’s believed whiskey had been produced in the area illegally as far back as the 13th century, with tales of Sir Robert Savage of Ards and ground landlord of Bushmills, fortifying his troops before battle with “a mighty drop of aqua vitae’, before battling the Irish in 1276.
+But rumour has it, Thomas wasn’t the first to make whiskey there - it’s believed whiskey had been produced in the area illegally as far back as the 13th century, with tales of Sir Robert Savage of Ards, ground landlord of Bushmills, fortifying his troops before battle with “a mighty drop of aqua vitae’, before battling the Irish in 1276.

 What we do know for sure though is that the Bushmills Distillery was finally officially founded by Hugh Anderson in 1784 with the building of a new distillery in the village with the capacity to turn out 10,000 gallons a year.